CALL US TODAY!

 The cost to obtain text message records through a subpoena varies.
 Providers have varying charges, so the cost can range from under $100 to a few thousand dollars.

-However, for texting and driving cases, phone records can help your Albany car accident lawyer prove negligence per se.
+However, for texting and driving cases, phone records can help your Albany distracted driving accident lawyer prove negligence per se.
 If you were involved in an auto accident, and you can prove the other driver was texting and driving at the time of the accident, this proves he or she was the at-fault driver since New York has banned texting and driving.

 Witness Statements